andreskiu/go_social/README.md

-# go_social
+# Go!

-Look for your favorite songs and sing it!
+Create an activity and get together with your friends!

 ## Getting Started